davidemarchesi/Na-Cooled-Fast_Reactor_Fuel_Pin/README.md

 The numerical simulations were made using the **Colab IDLE Python envinronment**.

-The theoretical frame and the procedure followed for the code development, together with the results is here available in the attached paper.
+The theoretical frame and the procedure followed for the code development, together with the results obtained, is here available in the attached paper.